insightslab/insightslab.github.io/_posts/2023-12-05-cml_text-generation-webui-AMP.md

 ## 7. How to Train new machine learning models <a name="_page9_x105.75_y627.43"></a>to meet your requirements

-The following steps are mandatory inorder for the Training of the Model to take place:
+The following steps are mandatory in order for the Training of the Model to take place:

-1. First place the dataset format file in json if you plan to use a specific format for training the model under “training/formats” location.
+1. First place the dataset format file in JSON if you plan to use a specific format for training the model under the “training/formats” location.
 For example here is a sample

    format:
 ```javascript